• Skip to primary navigation

 • Immediately transfer the mixture to a 10-cup wet ring pan, level the mixture, cover with plastic wrap or aluminum foil, and refrigerate for at least 2 hours

-• Last, carefully run a paring knife around the edges to loosen the cake, place a serving plate on top, and invert the cake in order to unmold.
+• Last, carefully run a paring knife around the edges to loosen the cake, place a serving plate on top, and invert the cake to unmold.

 • Serve chilled and topped with the remaining sweetened condensed milk (½ can) and a sprinkle of coconut flakes.
 Garnish cake if desired (I garnished mine with berries and lime rinds).